Frequently asked questions about the theatre department and audition process

 Acting and musical theatre students must begin in the fall semester.
 Technical theatre/design and stage management students may begin in the spring semester with permission.

-Due to the intensity of the theatre program, a double major is not recommended.
-Minors are available in any of the programs offered by the University.
-Students interested in a minor in one of the other Conservatory programs must complete an audition during the second semester of their sophomore year.
+Double majors and minors are possible and encouraged in our B.A. in theatre arts: performance and practices program, which includes a rigorous two year sequence in acting with an ability to self-design the remaining degree requirements beginning in the second year.
+Due to the intense eight semester sequencing of the B.F.A. theatre degree tracks, a double major is not recommended.
+Minors are available in any of the programs offered at Point Park.
+Students interested in a minor in one of the other Conservatory of Performing Arts programs must complete an audition at either the end of the first year or during the second semester of their sophomore year.

-Theatre students should have at least two years of private voice and one year of dance and acting training.
+Theatre performance students should have at least one year of acting training; those majoring or minoring in musical theatre should also have at least two years of private voice and one year of dance training.
 Students should have experience in high school or professional/community theatre prior to auditioning for the program.

 The average ratio for most theatre classes is 15:1, except dance, which has a ratio of 20:1.